API Reference

 collectArray

-Collect returns a new Array derived from input by iterating through its pairs and calling
+Collect returns a new array derived from input by iterating through its pairs and calling

-the handler on each (key, child)
+the handler on each (key, value)

 tuple.